-Professional Waterproofing in Aurora, OH
+Basement Waterproofing Aurora, OH

-Interior Waterproofing in Aurora, OH
+Interior Waterproofing Aurora, OH

-Exterior Waterproofing in Aurora, OH
+Exterior Waterproofing Aurora, OH

-The most common cause of basement wall cracks is called hydrostatic pressure.
+The main cause of basement wall cracks is called hydrostatic pressure.
 When it rains, water drains downhill.
 This means it could be building up in the soil against your home.
 At the bottom of your basement wall, a reservoir of wet dirt and pressure builds up, pushing the water against your wall and either find existing cracks or creates new ones.

-Cove Joint Seepage
+Cove Joint Leaks

-Mortar Joint Deterioration
+Mortar Joint Leakage